My Early Experiences with Music

 A year or two later, still when I was in high school, I began to understand why I felt the way I did when listening to this music.

 I was taking Belsebuub’s Searching Within course.
 In the course he wrote about the spiritual faculties of consciousness and music.
 He’s also mentioned it in one of his books:

 The natural faculties of the consciousness when combined with the superior emotional center give the ability to appreciate fine art and music. ~ Belsebuub, The Peace of the Spirit Within

 It seems when I listened to the music consciously, I was more perceptive to its beauty and spiritual qualities.
-And some pieces of music can really “feed” our consciousness.
+And some pieces of music seemed to really “feed” my consciousness.

 Since these discoveries, listening to spiritually uplifting music has been an important part of my collection of practices.
 I could give a whole list of pieces I enjoy, but I want to highlight just a few select pieces and musical genres that have touched me deeply and served as a big boost in my quest for self-knowledge.

 Beethoven’s 9th Symphony

 I don’t think I can ever say enough about how much I love this piece of music and how much it has helped me.

 There was a time when I would listen to this piece almost on a weekly basis!
 And I never got tired of it.

 Somehow, despite sometimes initially feeling absolutely downcast, by listening to this music, I was uplifted.
 To me, this communicated the ubiquitousness of the divine and the Soul’s journey to enlightenment through endurance and perseverance.